sansha521/embedded-sentry/README.md

 Push the buttom to initialize the movement that you want to use to unlock the board (create key).
 When the same movement is created, the board should unlock.
 When a different movement is created, the board should remain locked.

-The program records the spacial location and velocity of the movements and uses Dynamic Time Warping to calculate the similarity between the key movement and the new movement.
+The program records the spatial location and velocity of the movements and uses Dynamic Time Warping to calculate the similarity between the key movement and the new movement.
 There is a "gesture tolerence" of 90 to account for movement error but keep classification error between lock/unlock minimal.